clarkevansteenderen/KG_watchlist_parallel/README.md

 * Download all occurence records from GBIF for the taxa in the input list
 * Extract the KG climate zone for each occurence record (GPS location)
 * Score whether the KG zones where the invasive species occur are shared with the KG zones present in the focal country (0 or 1)
-* Score the total number of records per species that share a KG zone with the focal country, and the overall proporpion
+* Score the total number of records per species that share a KG zone with the focal country, and the overall proportion
 * Score the total, and proportion of, records present in each target KG zone, and also record whether there are any records from the focal country already
 * Output a single summary table
 * A logfile will be written to the directory, called ``SKIPPED_SP_LOGFILE.txt``, which will display a list of any species names where errors occurred.
 These species are skipped.